bastienwirtz/homer/docs/customservices.md

 ## Ping

 For Ping you need to set the type to Ping and provide a url.
 By default the HEAD method is used but it can be configured to use GET using the optional `method` property.
 You can also choose to show the round trip time (RTT) by setting `showRtt` to true, default is false.
+The RTT will be displayed in the subtitle section.

 ```yaml
 - name: "Awesome app"